coding-to-music/terraform-cloudflare-prometheus-grafana/README.md

 Let's dive in!

-By the way - if you are interested in Grafana and Smart Home - I wrote about it in the past here.
+By the way - if you are interested in Grafana and Smart Home - I wrote about it in the past here: https://www.paolotagliaferri.com/data-visualization-with-telegraf-influxdb-grafana-on-synology-home-automation/

-Target Architecture
+## Target Architecture

-As usual, I like to illustrate what we are set to achieve with a handy diagram (made with the awesome Excalidraw)
+As usual, I like to illustrate what we are set to achieve with a handy diagram (made with the awesome Excalidraw) https://excalidraw.com/

 ![The target architecture](https://github.com/coding-to-music/terraform-cloudflare-prometheus-grafana/blob/main/images/Prometheus---Grafana---Cloudflare-1.avif?raw=true)

 The target architecture

 In the diagram, we can see how our web application is protected behind Cloudflare.
 Why would we want to do this?
-There are many reasons and I already covered this topic in a few earlier posts, so we won't spend more time on it.
+There are many reasons and I already covered this topic in a few earlier posts, so we won't spend more time on it. https://www.paolotagliaferri.com/secure-https-setup-with-cloudflare/

 All the traffic for our web application, both from legitimate users/integrations and bad actors, will be ingested on Cloudflare's global network.
 Cloudflare will remove bad traffic based on our security configuration, and forward the good requests to our webserver.